MargaritaAtr/FitTrack/README.md

 * The Contact form is accessible whether a user is logged in or not via the "Contact" icon in the navigation bar.
 * The form prompts users to fill in their name, email, subject line, and message.
 Below the form, a button is provided to allow users to submit their message.
 * The contact form is configured to send a confirmation email to the user, containing their message subject and content, repeated back to them for their records.
+* Additionally, there's a Cancel button available for users who may have changed mind about contacting us.
+Clicking this button will smoothly redirect them back to the homepage.

 ## Success & alter messages